CoderDojo-Content/Beginner-HTML-CSS/en/adding-a-stylesheet.md

    }
    ```
 9. Click Run.
 Your heading should be orange now, with the paragraph purple as before. ![](/assets/StyleColorsFonts.png)
 10. Notice how the letters also look different as well as being a different colour?
-This is because we changed the **font family**.
+This is because you changed the **font family**.
 You can see some more fonts at dojo.soy/font-families
 11. Try adding a set of rules for the `<h2>` headings, using the `h2` selector.
 12. Why not experiment with different colour combinations for the text and background?
 There are lots of colours available to use.
 For a full list of them, go to [dojo.soy/html-colors](https://www.w3schools.com/colors/colors_names.asp)